Super Mario Bros. 35th Anniversary: Super Mario 3D World + Bowser's Fury

 A port for the Wii U title Super Mario 3D World were part of the initial anniversary rumor reports in March 2020.
 The game was announced in the anniversary direct as Super Mario 3D World + Bowser's Fury on September 3, with a release date of February 12, 2021.
 A second trailer was later released in January 2021 which expanded upon details within the port.
 The game features an enhanced version of Super Mario 3D World, compliments with updated graphics and features.
 The port also comes packaged with a new story campaign called Bowser's Fury, which changes from the gameplay from 3D World to an open world platformer.
 Alongside the release of the game, two new amiibo based on Cat Mario and Cat Peach were released separately.
 These amiibo can be used in game to grant the player power-ups.

 Super Mario 3D World's gameplay remains mostly untouched in the port, whilst also adopting gameplay featured in Super Mario Odyssey.
 The characters' run and climb speed were increased and a mid-air dive were implemented into the player's move set.
+Additionally, all Captain Toad levels has all players controlling all members of the Toad Brigade.
 The game's multiplayer mode was also improved to allow for online play.
 The port features a new snapshot mode that allows users to take in-game screenshots and add stamps to the photo, replacing the game's Miiverse functionality.
 In Bowser's Fury, Mario and Bowser Jr. team up as they traverse across a location known as Lake Lapcat to put a stop to Fury Bowser, a form of Bowser who has been enveloped by a controlling black sludge.
 Mario is tasked with collecting tokens known as Cat Shines to destroy the black sludge that appears throughout the world and free Bowser.
+The credits sequence show that Bowser Jr. was responsible for the game's event, painting his father in black paint simply for a prank.
 Bowser's Fury adapts 3D World's gameplay into an open-world environment, with segmented areas replacing individual levels.
 Bowser Jr. can act as a guide to secrets around the game, which can be toggled.
 Alternatively, Jr can be used in two player mode.
 Occasionally, Fury Bowser will appear and causes fiery blocks to rain down.
 The player can choose to wait out the event or fight Bowser by becoming Giga Cat Mario if the player has enough Cat Shines.